 DBRS MOODY'S STANDARD & POOR'S FITCH

-PREFERRED SHARES Pfd-1 (low) P-1 (low) A-
+PREFERRED SHARES Pfd-1 P-1 (low) A-

-SENIOR DEBT AA (low) Aa3 A+ AA-
+SENIOR DEBT AA Aa2 A+ AA-

-SUBORDINATED DEBT A (high) A1 A A+
+SUBORDINATED DEBT AA (low) Aa3 Α A +

-SHORT-TERM DEBT R-1 (mid) P-1 A-1 F1+
+SHORT-TERM DEBT R-1 (high) P-1 A-1 F1+

 The ratings should not be construed as a recommendation to buy, sell, or hold CIBC securities.
-Ratings may be revised or withdrawn at any time by the rating agencies.
+Ratings may be revised or withdrawn at any time by the respective rating agencies.

-A definition of the categories of each rating as at October 31, 2006 has been obtained from the respective rating organization's website and is outlined in Appendix A.
+A definition of the categories of each rating as at October 31, 2007 has been obtained from the respective rating organization's website and is outlined in Appendix A.

-MARKET FOR SECURITIES2
+MARKET FOR SECURITIES

 CIBC maintains a listing of its common shares on the Toronto Stock Exchange and the New York Stock Exchange.
-CIBC maintains a listing of its preferred shares (except Series 28) on the Toronto Stock Exchange.
+CIBC maintains a listing of its preferred shares on the Toronto Stock Exchange other than the unlisted Series 28 Preferred Shares.